MAb540/logging-in-nestjs/README.md

 1. nest-winston
 2. nest-winston-logger

-To explore more clone the repo and switch between commits.
+To explore more clone the repo and switch between commits to see code of different practices.

 ## Installation